 3) Tell a story

 Screenshots are a very powerful tool to keep potential users on your app page.
 In fact, the term “screenshot” by now is a bit misleading.
 The most successful app pages do not only upload random screens but use rich imagery to visually tell a story.
 This means you should try to reach your visitors with powerful screenshots so that you can engage them to download your app.
-The story that you should tell is how your app is going to solve the potential user issue.
+The story that you should tell is, how your app is going to solve the potential user’s issue.

 4) Localize your images

 Remember that localizing is more than translating.
 Check which feature of yours is more important for a certain country.
-Apart from that, Asian countries have more interest for images with animes or cartoons, so, how your screenshot should be design for each audience.
+Apart from that, Asian countries have more interest for images with animes or cartoons, so, how your screenshot should be designed for each audience.

 A good example for this is 1Password.
 They really put effort into their screenshots and provide different screenshots adjusted to different countries.
-So they not only translated the additional text fields, but took different screenshots of amazon in particular languages.

 5) Use the right dimensions

 Different mobile devices mean different screen resolutions.
 While Google Play only demands a minimum and maximum dimension for screenshots, Apple makes this whole story a lot more complicated.
-Offering your app within Apple App Store, you have to add your screenshots for every possible iOS screen size.
+Offering your app within the Apple App Store, you have to add your screenshots for every possible iOS screen size.
 This might get very time consuming if you want to take a screenshot of your app on every available iOS device.
 A possible workaround could be seen in the following example.